John Dryden: Early life

 In 1650 Dryden went up to Trinity College, Cambridge.
 Here he would have experienced a return to the religious and political ethos of his childhood: the Master of Trinity was a Puritan preacher by the name of Thomas Hill who had been a rector in Dryden's home village.
-Though there is little specific information on Dryden's undergraduate years, he would most certainly have followed the standard curriculum of classics, rhetoric, and mathematics.
-In 1654 he obtained his BA, graduating top of the list for Trinity that year.
+Though there is little specific information on Dryden's undergraduate years, he would probably have followed the standard curriculum of classics, rhetoric, and mathematics.
+In 1654 he graduated as a BA, at the top of the list for Trinity that year.
 In June of the same year Dryden's father died, leaving him some land which generated a little income, but not enough to live on.

 Returning to London during the Protectorate, Dryden obtained work with Oliver Cromwell's Secretary of State, John Thurloe.
 This appointment may have been the result of influence exercised on his behalf by his cousin the Lord Chamberlain, Sir Gilbert Pickering.
 At Cromwell's funeral on 23 November 1658 Dryden processed with the Puritan poets John Milton and Andrew Marvell.
-Shortly thereafter he published his first important poem, Heroic Stanzas (1659), a eulogy on Cromwell's death which is cautious and prudent in its emotional display.
+Soon afterwards he published his first important poem, Heroic Stanzas (1659), a eulogy on Cromwell's death which is cautious and prudent in its emotional display.
 In 1660 Dryden celebrated the Restoration of the monarchy and the return of Charles II with Astraea Redux, an authentic royalist panegyric.
 In this work the Interregnum is illustrated as a time of chaos, and Charles is seen as the restorer of peace and order.